WWE Rumors: Huge Update On How The Hardy Boyz Can Appear At ‘WrestleMania 33’

 Some may wonder what kind of last-minute match could be set up for the Hardys, but it may not be that far of a stretch.

 For weeks, many have wondered why there was not a SmackDown Tag Team Title match on the card for WrestleMania 33.
-On Tuesday, The Usos defeated American Alpha to capture the belts and they actually had the same question and felt as if they deserved a match on the biggest PPV of the year.
+On Tuesday, The Usos defeated American Alpha to capture the belts, and they actually had the same question and felt as if they deserved a match on the biggest PPV of the year.

 On the episode of “Talking Smack” following the show, The Usos appeared and told general manager Daniel Bryan that they deserve and should have a match at WrestleMania 33.
 While there are a number of tag teams who could oppose them on the card, it actually makes the perfect set-up for the return of the Hardy Boyz.